Osaka City Council: Overview

+The Osaka City Council consists of 81 members who serve four-year terms.
+Councilors are elected under a medium-size constituency system using the single non-transferable vote.
+As of May 2021, it is presided over by President Kazutaka Ohashi of the Osaka Restoration Association, with Teruaki Nishizaki of Komeito serving as Vice-President.

 The municipal government consists of 24 electoral districts, representing the 24 administrative wards of the city.
 The number of members elected from each district is proportional to the ward's population.

 Members are elected to four-year terms with no term limits.
 Japanese citizens of voting age who have been living in Osaka city continuously for three months have the right to vote in municipal government elections, and people with voting rights who are at least 25 years old may stand as candidates.

 Members meet quarterly for the regular assembly, additional extraordinary sessions are also held.
 There are six standing committees of the Osaka municipal government: Finance and General Affairs, Education and Economic Affairs, Public Welfare and Health, Planning and Fire Defense, Construction and Port, and Transport and Waterworks.

 The municipal government meets on the 7th (government library, special committee room) and 8th (meeting hall, committee room, city government secretariat, president's office) floors of Osaka City Hall.